 - The entire premise of Short Time.
 Dabney Coleman plays a risk conscious cop who gets his medical exams results mixed up and is told he has only two weeks to live.
 He then finds out that his civilian life insurance policy will give his family a very small amount of money.
 His cop insurance however has a much larger payout...but only in case he's killed in the line of duty.
 And he only has a few days left until retirement.
 Hilarity Ensues.

-- Throughout the first half of Iron Man 2, it is heavily implied that Tony Stark is dying due to palladium poisoning from his power core.
-He then (under the advice of Romanoff when he asks how, hypothetically, he should spend what may be his last day to live) ends up holding a party and getting wasted, much to Pepper and Rhodes chagrin.
+- Iron Man 2: Tony Stark is dying due to palladium poisoning from his power core, and relapses into his Jerkass character from the first movie.
+He asks how, hypothetically, he should spend what may be his last day to live, and under the advice of Romanoff ends up holding a party and getting wasted, much to Pepper and Rhodes chagrin.
 It later turns out there was a new undiscovered element that could save him.
 Tony Stark (with some help from S.H.I.E.L.D Director Nick Fury) ends up surviving, although he also has to deal with the consequences of his actions.

 - The whole Max da Costa story in Elysium.
 He is hit by radiation in a factory accident and is expected to die within five days.
 Only treatment he receives from his company is some free pills, which would not prolong his life, but allow him to stay sound till death.
 It turns out to be just enough to get him into an adventure.